 Tip 6: Pay Attention to the Rules of the Road

 Make sure that you follow the rules of the road.
 This includes paying attention to traffic lights and stop signs – except in situations where doing so would endanger you and others.
 Almost all roads are designed for cars, not bikes, so riding safely requires both attention to rules and applying a lot of common sense.
-For example, stopping at a stop sign on a huge uphill at dawn when there are no cars for miles around, and then being unable to pull of again, would be just plain unwise.
-On the other hand, running a red light in busy traffic is very unwise.
+For example, stopping at a stop sign on a huge uphill at dawn when there are no cars for miles around, and then being unable to pull off again, would be just plain unwise.
+On the other hand, running a red light in busy traffic is also unwise.

 In many cities there are organizations that offer courses in how to ride in traffic.
 It is well worth spending a day doing one of these courses – you are sure to learn skills that make you more competent and confident in traffic.
 Even people who have ridden bikes for years often say that they learned something new at these courses.